cessationoftime/wxHaskell-Windows-Builder/README.md

  * This affects what MinGW/GCC version we need to use for wxWidgets/wxHaskell.
  * Haskell Platform 2014.2.0.0
 	 * 64-bit includes GCC version [rubenvb-4.6.3](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/rubenvb/gcc-4.6-release/)
+ * Note: MinGW tarballs used with the GHC project are [here](http://git.haskell.org/ghc-tarballs.git/tree)

 ### Prerequisites for the windows builder tool: ###